Skip to content

 Arch Linux command to install required packages

-sudo pacman -S make gcc-multilib python-pyserial wget unzip git openocd gdb esptool podman-docker clang
+sudo pacman -S make gcc-multilib python-pyserial python-psutil wget unzip git openocd gdb esptool podman-docker clang

 This will show something like this depending on your distribution: